pheihuihui/academy-crystal-cave/README.md

 # Academy Crystal Cave

-A compilation of structured texts in Elden Ring.
+A structured compilation of all texts in Elden Ring.